rjeschke/weel/weel.md

 Runtime.load(...) operation, loading the anonymous function (which is already compiled) by its function index.

-This behavious changes when closure variables are needed.
+This behaviour changes when closure variables are needed.
 Here every expression which creates such a function also creates a new object with a snapshot of its used outer variables.